We love them because they smell amazing and some even have therapeutic benefits. But are essential oils safe during pregnancy?

 Yes, that is a huge list, but you need to check the ingredients in any essential oil supplement you apply to your skin or diffuse and make sure none of these are included.

-How to Safely Use Essential Oils During Pregnancy
+How To Safely Use Essential Oils During Pregnancy

 There are a few different ways you can get the benefits of essential oils during your pregnancy, such as inhalation or topical use.

-Essential oil diffusers are probably the most common, because not only do they provide therapeutic delivery of the oil, they make the room smell great!
+Essential oil diffusers are probably the most common, because not only do they provide therapeutic delivery of the oil, they make the whole room smell great!

 Another great option is to apply the essential oil topically.
 You can apply the oils to your feet, reflex points, your back, or wherever is giving you grief.
 When applying to your skin, you’ll need to use a diluent - also referred to as a carrier oil.
 Common carrier oils are coconut, jojoba, olive, or almond oil.
 Applying at full strength could cause issues with your skin, such as irritation or rash, or worse.